Sitting Pretty (1948 film)

-Sitting Pretty is a 1948 American comedy film which tells the story of a family who hires Lynn Belvedere, a man with a mysterious past, to babysit their children.
-It stars Robert Young, Maureen O'Hara, and Clifton Webb.
-The film was adapted by F. Hugh Herbert from Gwen Davenport's 1947 comic novel Belvedere.
-It was directed by Walter Lang.
+Sitting Pretty is a 1948 American comedy film directed by Walter Lang from a screenplay by F. Hugh Herbert, adapted from the novel Belvedere by Gwen Davenport.
+The film stars Robert Young, Maureen O'Hara, and Clifton Webb, about a family who hires the mysterious Lynn Belvedere to babysit their rowdy children.

-The character of Belvedere proved so popular and Webb reprised his role in two more sequels: Mr. Belvedere Goes to College (1949) and Mr. Belvedere Rings the Bell (1951).
+Upon its release by 20th Century Fox in April 1948, Sitting Pretty became a box-office success.
+Webb received critical praise for his performance of Belvedere, which spawned two sequels.

 Plot

-Lawyer Harry King and his wife Tacey have trouble retaining a nanny for their three young, rambunctious boys.
-When the latest in a string of servants (all women) quits, Tacey advertises for a replacement and hires Lynn Belvedere sight unseen, only to discover upon his arrival that Lynn is a dapper gentleman, one with many skills and achievements.
-Despite their misgivings (and Belvedere's declaration that he detests children), the Kings reluctantly agree to a trial period.
-Belvedere quickly wins over the boys, but his superior attitude annoys Harry.
+In the suburban Hummingbird Hill, lawyer Harry King and his wife Tacey have trouble retaining a nanny for their three young, rambunctious boys: Larry and Tony, both of whom get into frequent mischief with the family dog Henry; and baby Roddy.
+When the latest in a string of servants (all women) quits, Tacey advertises for a replacement and hires Lynn Belvedere sight unseen.
+However, she discovers that Lynn Belvedere is actually a man upon his arrival, a mysterious one with many skills and achievements – and who declares himself to detest children.
+Nonetheless, the Kings reluctantly agree to a trial period during which Belvedere quickly wins over the boys.
+However, his mysterious nature intrigues both of their parents, and Harry becomes annoyed by his condescending attitude.

-Before Harry goes on a business trip, Tacey agrees to take their youngest child (still a baby) and sleep over each night at the home of their friends, fellow lawyer Bill Philby and his wife Edna, just to squelch any possibility of scandal in their suburban community of Hummingbird Hill over her remaining in the house with Belvedere.
-Late that night, however, one of the boys becomes sick.
-Belvedere calls Tacey and she rushes over.
-It turns out to be just a stomach ache, but nosy neighbor Clarence Appleton notices the lights on and comes over to investigate.
-He starts spreading scandalous rumors linking Belvedere and Tacey romantically.
-The gossip eventually reaches Horatio J. Hammond, Harry's boss.
+Before Harry goes on a business trip, Tacey agrees to take Roddy and sleep over each night at the home of their friends, fellow lawyer Bill Philby and his wife Edna, just to squelch any possibility of scandal in the town over her remaining in the house with Belvedere.
+When one of the boys becomes sick late that night, Belvedere calls Tacey to come over for what is a stomachache.
+Nosy neighbor Clarence Appleton notices the lights on and investigates, soon spreading scandalous rumors linking Belvedere and Tacey romantically.
+The gossip reaches Harry's boss Horatio J. Hammond.
 When Harry returns triumphant from his trip, Hammond complains that Tacey is endangering the law firm's reputation.
 Though Harry does not believe the stories, he still thinks it would be best if Belvedere found other employment, but he is persuaded by his wife and children to change his mind.